List of Watchmen characters: Sister Night

 Angela investigates Judd Crawford's death in 2019, quickly deducing that he was a KKK member as well as a founding member of the Seventh Kavalry, though initially covering up this information as she investigates the identity of Crawford's killer, Will Reeves, who claims to be her grandfather.
 When she is incarcerated for covering up the details of Crawford's death, Angela impulsively swallows an entire bottle of Nostalgia, pills that contain Reeves's memory, and she learns that he was the Hooded Justice, the first-ever masked vigilante.

 Angela later learns of the Seventh Kavalry's plans to destroy Doctor Manhattan and forcibly removes the device from Cal's forehead, causing him to regain his memories, his omniscience, and his normal appearance.
 Another flashback revealed that Cal used his Doctor Manhattan abilities to take down some attackers during Angela's fight with them.
 Shortly afterwards, they are attacked by the Kavalry and, despite both Angela's and Manhattan's attempts to stop them, he is captured.
 Keene prepares to harness Manhattan's powers, but it is thwarted by Trieu and Keene is reduced to ooze because the machine he used did not have a component to filter the atomic energy.
 Angela watches as Trieu kills the entire Kavalry and plans to claim Manhattan's powers for herself.
 Accepting the inevitable, Manhattan transports Blake, Tillman, and Veidt away from the Kavalry's base but keeps Angela by his side so that they can be together when he dies; he assumes Cal's appearance for a final time and tells Angela that he loves her as he is finally destroyed by Trieu.

 When Veidt manufactures another squid attack to upend Trieu's plans to harness Manhattan's powers, killing her in the process, Angela finds safety in a local theater, where Will Reeves has taken her kids.
 She shares a moment of clarity with Will and she finally accepts him as her grandfather, allowing him to stay with them as they take her children home.
 Her oldest son Topher learns at this time that she is Sister Night.
 When she arrives home, Angela realizes that Manhattan may have transferred his powers into an egg, something he indicated was possible on the first night they met.
 Angela eats the raw egg.
 She then starts to see if she can walk across water as the episode abruptly ends.
-It is implied that she obtains Manhattan's powers as a result.